LeeYuChS/PneSeg-Platform/README.md

 ## Overview
 This project demonstrates a low-code approach to build a pneumothorax segmentation system using **Node-RED** for orchestrating workflows, a frontend for user interaction, a database for storing patients' conditions, and a backend Python API for processing medical imaging data.
-(Patients' data is SIMULATED DATA, not true data.)
+(Patients' data is SIMULATED DATA, not real data.)

 ---